titumozammel/execution-excellence-system/README.md

 ## Operational Silence Framework

-OSF focuses on unnecessary recurring operational demand and noise.
+OSF focuses on unnecessary recurring operational demand and operational noise.

 EES focuses on execution of the work that remains necessary.